 Grif looked down at the ridge where the would-be snipers sat and shook his head.
 “Well, I guess we should go meet the asshole who set this up.”

-They started their way down the trail that would take them under the ridge and into the line of fire.
+They made their way down the trail that took them under the ridge and into the line of fire.

 “When do you think they’ll try to take us out?”
 Cyrus asked.